Images of Japan: Arts, Literature, and Cinema

 Students interested in this program must be prepared to read extensively and to express their growing knowledge through essay writing, discussion, and visual representation.

-international relations, art, language, literature, and film
+This offering will prepare you for careers and advanced study in: international relations, art, language, literature, and film

 $15 for museum entrance fees.